-Any body corporate that wishes to carry on business as an optometrist or dispensing optician in the UK, and use a protected title in their business or trading name, must be registered with the GOC.
-You are required to renew your registration with the GOC each year that you are in practice.
+Anyone who wishes to practise as an optometrist or dispensing optician in the UK must be registered with the GOC.
+You are required to renew your registration with the GOC each year that you are in practice or carry out activities reserved to those on the GOC register.
 We call this renewal process retention.